Download Careers360 App

 Osteichthyes: Definition, Classification, Characteristics, Examples, Facts

 Osteichthyes live in marine and freshwater habitats.
 These bony fishes are an ecologically important class of vertebrates and have a vast distribution across the globe.
-This article includes osteichthyes classification, life cycle, and their characteristic morphology and anatomical features.
+Learn about Osteichthyes (bony fishes)—the largest and most diverse vertebrate class with over 30,000 species.
+Includes classification, features, morphology, anatomy, life cycle, examples, and conservation notes.
+NEET-ready notes, diagrams, and MCQs for Class 11–12 biology.

 Classification of Osteichthyes